cranechu/ceph_deploy/README.md

 # ceph_deploy

 Shells to deploy the ceph cluster.
+For each OSD, need to secure erase all the disk first.